-Random Riff Generator is a Max For Live device that generates sequences and riffs.
-The sequel to Random Riff Generator, Riffer is compatible with practically anything that accepts a MIDI signal…like synths and drum machines.
-Try using it with Arcade to bring to life tasty grooves or melodies just by holding down a single key.
+Riffer by Audiomodern is a plugin and iOS app that generates sequences and riffs.
+The sequel to Random Riff Generator, Riffer is compatible with practically anything that accepts a MIDI signal (like synths and drum machines).
+Try using it with Arcade — bring tasty grooves or melodies to life by simply holding down a single key.

-While some producers love the flexibility and convenience of digital, there are quite a few who embrace the warmth inherent with analog.
-DAW LP is a vinyl player simulation plug-in with countless fine-tuning possibilities.
-Pair it with Arcade to simulate the low-frequency hum, crackle, and amp noise that give songs that uniquely vintage vibe.
+Some producers love the flexibility and convenience of digital, but there are others who embrace the warmth that’s inherent with analog.
+DAW LP by Klevgränd is a vinyl player simulation plugin with countless fine-tuning possibilities.
+Pair it with Arcade to simulate the low-frequency hum, crackle, and amp noise that give songs a uniquely vintage vibe.

 The Cableguys HalfTime VST is one of our favorite cheap plugins.
 It takes any audio track and converts it into a decelerated, moodier version of itself.
-Use it with Arcade to create instant trap/hip-hop sounds heard in music from producers like Armin van Buuren, David Guetta, Metro Boomin & 808 Mafia… or throw it into the mix for an atmosphere ala the Chemical Brothers.
-At just $12, it’s an interesting alternative to FL Studio’s Gross Beat (that costs nearly $100).
-But if you have a Benjamin in your budget, consider their Shaper Box Bundle which includes HalfTime.
+Use it with Arcade to create the trap/hip-hop sound heard in music by producers like Armin van Buuren, David Guetta, Metro Boomin, and 808 Mafia.
+Alternatively, throw it into a mix for an instant Chemical Brothers-like mood.

-If you love the way HalfTime transforms your audio, pair it with Arcade’s Playhead modifier to give yourself increased control.
-Playhead is ideal for performing quick reverse turnarounds, speed changes, or jumping to a particular point in Loops at the press of a key.
+For more fun, pair HalfTime with Arcade’s Playhead modifier to give yourself increased control.
+Playhead can be used to perform quick reverses, change speeds, or to jump to a particular point in a Loop — all with the press of a key.

-We are obviously big fans of playing audio in REVerse, and the Freakshow Industries’ Backmask VST plugin takes things to a new, weird level.
+We are obviously big fans of playing audio in reverse, and Freakshow Industries’ Backmask VST plugin takes things to a new, weird level.
 As their marketing team jokes, “We eliminate the learning curve by making it impossible to learn.”
 Naturally, it had to make our plugins under $50 list.

 Load it with Arcade, start twisting some knobs, and enjoy the wild ride.
-They offer a free version, but it’s well worth the $20.
+They offer a free version, but it’s well worth the $20 price tag.
 When they say they have no intention of making “safe and traditional, baby-food smooth, color-by-numbers effects,” they’re not kidding.